nylonee/watchlistarr/README.md

 While Ombi and Overseer have built-in functionality, there are two problems with this:
  * They are customizable down to 5 minute intervals, so doesn't allow the "real-time" sync that Watchlistarr does
  * They rely on Plex tokens, which expire and break the sync if you're not regularly logging into Ombi/Overseer
+ * They can only sync the current user's watchlist.
+If you have friends you've added to your Plex server, you won't be able to sync their watchlist

 ## Getting Started